driskell/log-courier/docs/Configuration.md

 ### `"fields"`

 *Dictionary.
 Optional*
+*Configuration reload will only affect new or resumed files*

 Extra fields to attach the event prior to shipping.
 These can be simple strings, numbers or even arrays and dictionaries.